MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions-quickbooks-online-data-migration.md

 ---
-title: Using the QuickBooks Migration Extension | Microsoft Docs
+title: QuickBooks Online Migration Extension | Microsoft Docs
 description: Describes how to use the extension to migrate customers, vendors, items, and accounts from QuickBooks Online to Business Central.
 author: bholtorf
 ms.service: dynamics365-business-central